Ksyula/Multithreading-Scraping-in-Python/README.md

 ### Parallel web scraping
-This small project is a training task of a web scraping.
+This small project is a training task of a web scraping using python multithreading and real-time-updated list of available proxy servers.

 #### Goal
 The script extracts names and prices of the Top-100 crypto coins and stores the data into a db.

+#### Disclaimer
 The task is quite contrived and serves mainly for study purpose.
 There are innumerous of mature sources containing both real-time and historical cryptocurrency data.

-### Problems resolved in the project
+### Solved problems within the project
 1. Multiple pages with one level nesting have been scraped.
 The propagation has been implemented by gathering internal links from the main page followed by looping on them.
 2. To avoid getting banned from the remote server, a mechanism dealing with proxy servers was implemented.
 3. The availability of a free public proxy server is unreliable.
 To overcome connection errors: